japrada/TestChallenge/TestChallenge Application.md

 As can be seen in above screenshot, the button “Subir pregunta” opens a pop-up window from which the user can select the new question that wants to upload to the server, together with the file of the image or audio associated with the question (if any), that must be stored in the “Multimedia” subdirectory.
 The question (and the multimedia file) is uploaded to the subject/topic folder that is selected in the drop-down list on the server at the moment of confirming the operation.
 Once the question has been uploaded, a chat is sent from the server to inform all the clients.

-## 9. Application GUI executing on different operating systems
+## 9. Application GUI executing on different operating systems.

 The following screenshots show the client application GUI executing on a Windows,  Linux, and Mac system: